of synthetic drug addiction

 The signs and symptoms of synthetic drug abuse and addiction typically manifest themselves in behavioral changes.
-You or your loved one will feel restless, agitated and may experience a lack of appetite or inability to sleep.
-Abuse of synthetic marijuana or bath salts can lead your loved one to become violent and out of control.
+You or your loved one will feel restless, agitated, and may experience a lack of appetite or inability to sleep.
+Abuse of synthetic marijuana or bath salts can lead your loved one to become violent and emotional.
 Should this occur, it’s vital to call 911 to protect yourself and your loved one from harm.
 Paranoia and hallucinations prevent the user from being able to think rationally, and he or she will be unable to react in a logical way when attempts are made to calm him or her down.
 If your loved one has recently started using a synthetic drug, the out-of-character behavior that results is a clear indicator that something is wrong.

-Physical Health Effects of Synthetic Drug Addiction.
+Physical Health Effects of Synthetic Drug Addiction

 Synthetic drugs cause effects that are similar to that of cocaine and marijuana.
 Depending upon how frequently your loved one uses it, the effects can last for several hours.
-Excessive sweating, mood swings, a high level of energy and insomnia are some of the physical effects caused by synthetic drug use, but the physical symptoms don’t stop there.
-These highly addictive substances also cause rapid heartbeat, kidney failure and blood circulation issues.
-Those who are addicted to synthetic drugs often harm themselves through self-mutilation, violent acts and suicide.
+Excessive sweating, mood swings, a high level of energy, and insomnia are some of the physical effects caused by synthetic drug use, but the physical symptoms don’t stop there.
+These highly addictive substances also cause rapid heartbeat, kidney failure, and blood circulation issues.
+Those who are addicted to synthetic drugs often harm themselves through self-mutilation, violent acts, and suicide.

-Mental Health Effects of Synthetic Drug Addiction.
+Mental Health Effects of Synthetic Drug Addiction

 The mental health impact of synthetic drug addiction puts the user and those around him or her at risk.
-These drugs cause hallucinations, paranoia and have led many users to become uncharacteristically violent.
-Although synthetic drug users generally start off with a euphoric feeling, those feelings can quickly turn to feelings of depression, irritation and rage.
+These drugs cause hallucinations, paranoia, and have led many users to become uncharacteristically violent.
+Although synthetic drug users generally start off with a euphoric feeling, those feelings can quickly turn to feelings of depression, irritation, and rage.
 These negative emotions have led some users of Spice or bath salts to attack others, resulting in injury or death.
 The mental effects of synthetic drug addiction are very scary.
 As the loved one of someone who’s using them, seeking help and treatment can be life-saving for you and the user.

-Impact of Abuse and Addiction on Relationships.
+Impact of Abuse and Addiction on Relationships

 Synthetic drug abuse and addiction is hard on relationships.
-The deceit, deceptive behaviors and out-of-character behaviors cause loved ones to feel confused, then worried and scared.
+The deceit, deceptive behaviors, and out-of-character behaviors cause loved ones to feel confused, then worried and scared.
 The stress of dealing with ongoing addiction takes its toll on many families.
 As is the case with many other types of substance abuse addiction, addiction to synthetic drugs can cause irreparable damage in your family and contribute toward separation and divorce.

-Socio-Economic Impact of Addiction.
+Socio-Economic Impact of Addiction

 In general, synthetic drugs are relatively affordable compared to their street drug counterparts.
 But, since most of the users of these drugs are teens and young adults, there still exists a socio-economic impact.
 Like other drug users, your loved one or child may resort to stealing money out of your wallet or selling items from home to get the money needed to continue buying drugs.
 Aside from the dangerous health consequences involved, continuing to use synthetic drugs sets young adults up for a difficult future as their performance at work or school fails to the point that they are no longer able to continue on.
 Eventually, the next opportunity to use the synthetic drug of his or her choice becomes the central focus of your loved one’s life at the expense of everything that used to matter.

-Dangers of Continued Use Without Treatment.
+Dangers of Continued Use Without Treatment

 People of all ages use synthetic drugs, but approximately 60 percent of users are under the age of 25 years old.
 No one wants a loved one who’s at the beginning of their life to lose it, especially for reasons that can be avoided.
-Continued addiction and abuse of synthetic drugs such as K2, Spice and bath salts can lead to death by overdose and it may result in a violent act in which someone else is killed and your loved one ends up incarcerated.
+Continued addiction and abuse of synthetic drugs such as K2, Spice, and bath salts can lead to death by overdose and it may result in a violent act in which someone else is killed and your loved one ends up incarcerated.
 There are no positive outcomes involved in continued use of these drugs without treatment.
 Rehabilitation through appropriate and effective treatment provides the best hope for you or your loved one to become healthy again through recovery from synthetic drug addiction.